 Scrap system requiring COVID patients to visit govt facility for clinical assessment: Sisodia to L-G

 Delhi Deputy Chief Minister Manish Sisodia on Tuesday requested Lt Governor Anil Baijal to scrap the system requiring every COVID-19 patient to visit a government-run centre for clinical assessment.
-Addressing an online media briefing, Sisodia said he has written to Baijal, saying that the new system will only add pressure on the government machinery.
+Sisodia said he has written to the LG, saying that the new system will only create problems for the patients and add pressure on the government machinery as an infected person will have to wait in long queues at these centres.

+"Why should one go to quarantine centre for checkup?
+Has he made any mistake?
+At a time when the government should help him, we are giving him punishment of standing in long queues," Sisodia said during an online media briefing.
+The deputy chief minister demanded that the previous system be implemented wherein medical teams of the district administration visited the house of an infected person for his or her clinical assessment.

 - READ MORE ON: